Windage

-Windage is a term used in aerodynamics, firearms ballistics, and automobiles.

-Usage
+In aerodynamics, firearms ballistics, and automobiles, windage is the effects of some fluid, usually air (e.g., wind) and sometimes liquids, such as oil.

 Aerodynamics

 Windage is a force created on an object by friction when there is relative movement between air and the object.
 Windage loss is the reduction in efficiency due to windage forces.

 For example, electric motors are affected by friction between the rotor and air.
 Large alternators have significant losses due to windage.
 To reduce losses, hydrogen gas may be used, since it is less dense.